Environment Configuration

 APP_ENV variable is defined, the platform attempts to load a .env file with the suffix matching the environment name. e.g. .env.staging.
 If the file does not exist, there will be no error.
 If both .env.staging and .env files exist, the .env file is completely ignored.

-There are several important commonly used configuration parameters.
+There are several important commonly used configuration parameters that should be established for production environments.

 # Debug Mode